Kakamotobi/Learned/Backend/Node/03-Express.md

 # Express
-- Framework for creating servers.
+- Framework for creating full-featured web servers that can receive and respond to network requests.

 ## Table of Contents
 - [What It Does](#what-it-does)